Skip to main content

 • Create and use Prisma Postgres instances without leaving the Vercel dashboard.

-• Automatic generation of Prisma Postgres URLs keys for production and preview environments.
+• Automatic generation of Prisma Postgres URLs for production and preview environments.

 • Simplified environment configuration for your Vercel project.